Sending money abroad is not complicated once you understand the process.

 Step 2 - Lock-in an exchange rate

-Step 3 - Pay for your transfer
+Step 3 - Provide your money

 Your bank or money transfer company will provide you with the bank account details of where to send your money.

 Banks require your money upfront.
 Money transfer companies may give you 1-2 working days to get your money sent in.

 Step 4 - Your money is converted and sent out